MSF2141/bikesharing/README.md

 •	Deliverable 2: Create Visualizations for the Trip Analysis
 •	Deliverable 3: Create a Story and Report for the Final Presentation

+## Analysis
+- 1.)
+Using Python and Pandas in Jupiter Notebook, specifically with the use of to_datetime() funtion, I have converted the "tripduration" column from an integer to a datetime datatype to get the time in hours, minutes, and seconds (00:00:00) and exported the DataFrame as a CSV file to use for the trip analysis in Deliverable 2. see the code here: [NYC_CitiBike_Challenge_starter_code](https://github.com/MSF2141/bikesharing/blob/a4b05fb1059db9886dbfb590f724947eb0e43999/NYC_CitiBike_Challenge_starter_code.ipynb).